karina-thompson/tic-tac-toe/README.md

 - I have tried to make it responsive using a media query in my CSS file, placing the bottom buttons on top of each other rather than all across one line.
 - Some other challenges I had to solve while making the game were: learning how to turn the eventListener off once a game is won to prevent further moves and putting loops into my checkWinner function to avoid long lines of if/else checking every possible winning combination.

-[Github repository for this project] (https://github.com/nakarielle/tic-tac-toe)
+[My Github Repository for this Project] (https://github.com/nakarielle/tic-tac-toe)

 ###Posible future directions for this project